How CBM is making a difference in Indonesia

 Supporting mental health and restoring dignity

 CBM also works to improve the lives of people with psychosocial disabilities.
-Through the Open the Gate project, we’re helping transform mental health institutions from closed centres into more open, inclusive environments.
+Through the Open the Gate project, we’re helping strengthen community mental health support systems so that people can access care, build confidence, and participate fully in community life.

-The project also contributed to the development of national documents on deinstitutionalisation and supported the adoption of several local regulations on mental health, to end shackling, suicide prevention, and social rehabilitation.
-It has also helped mental health institutions introduce new operating procedures that align with the Convention on the Rights of Persons with Disabilities and QualityRights, alongside guidelines for preventing and managing infectious diseases and inclusive disaster preparedness in mental health institutions.
+Additionally, the project has contributed to the development of national documents on deinstitutionalisation and supported the adoption of several local regulations related to mental health, ending shackling, suicide prevention, and social rehabilitation.

 Building inclusive communities and disaster preparedness